SD Nest Predator Bounty Program

 GFP,

 We urge folks to constantly write the SDGFP Commission in opposition to the NPBP.
 The Commission normally meets the first Thursday/Friday of the month, unless holidays interfere.
 You can testify in the afternoon at hybrid hearings held by Zoom & in person.
+You can send in written comments – https://gfp.sd.gov/forms/positions/.
+To get in public record for next Commission meeting you need to send written comments by midnight on Sunday before the Thursday.
 We post notices about Commission meetings on our events calendar.
-These tell you how to comment – https://phas-wsd.org/events-alerts/ If you scroll down we provide talking points.
+These tell you how to comment – https://phas-wsd.org/events-alerts/ If you scroll down this web page towards the bottom, we provide talking points.

 Letters to editor/social media